MikePopoloski/slang/tools/tidy/README.md

 ## Configuration File

-Slang Tidy can be configured using a `.slang-tidy` file located on the root of the project or by providing the path of the file using `--config-file`.
+Slang Tidy can be configured using a `.slang-tidy`.
+This file can be provided using the `--config-file` argument or the `slang-tidy` tool will search for it from the path where it has been called until the root directory.

 ### Configuration file grammar